PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-07 20:18:13
+Last updated: 2024-04-07 20:18:46
-Random Quote: Ties and no playoffs?
-Why do you even do this? - Jim Hopper
+Random Quote: The Citadel took my chain, but they could not take my knowledge.  -  Qyburn